Electronic monitoring: Important information for defendants

 What do I do if I need an absence to leave my home?

-Remember, you may only be permitted an absence if your bail conditions allow for it.
+You may only be permitted an absence if your bail conditions allow for it.

 What happens if I break my Bail conditions?